 A construction project that’s in trouble, one that’s losing money or behind schedule, isn’t miraculously going to come right.
 Because a culprit, a scapegoat, has been found doesn’t solve anything.
 Making noise and jumping up and down doesn’t solve problems.
-Overdramatizing the problem also doesn’t solve the problem – it could result in panicked quick fixes that don’t work or overextravagant solutions which aren’t necessary.
+Overdramatizing the problem also doesn’t solve the problem – it could result in panicked quick fixes that don’t work or overextravagant solutions that aren’t necessary.
 Throwing up your arms or having a temper tantrum solves nothing – the project that’s in trouble will remain in trouble.

 There’s a problem.
 What are the causes?
 Indeed, there is almost always more than one cause.
 Don’t just look at the symptoms and treat these.
 Sure, it rained and the construction works were flooded.
 What steps can we take to prevent more damage?
 How can we salvage the project?
 Solve the immediate problems and get the project back on track.
 Then look at preventing the problem from recurring.
 Why was the work flooded?
 Could we have kept most of the stormwater out?
 What should we do to prevent a similar problem occurring?
 You can’t stop the rain – but maybe you can implement preventative measures to limit the damage.

 Let’s look at the problem logically.
 Find the real cause.
 Take action to fix the symptoms and implement steps so the problem is fixed and doesn’t reoccur.
 Ask for help if necessary.

 Don’t try and hide the construction trouble, because inevitably the problem doesn’t fix itself.
 So, the project is losing money.
 Why?
 Maybe the estimator did make a mistake, but usually, there are other reasons.
 What can we do to prevent further losses?
 What can we do to recover money already lost?
 If we’ve done everything possible, ensured that we have uncovered the true causes for the losses and stopped them where possible, and the project will still end in a loss, then it’s important management is informed of the losses so they aren’t caught unawares at the project finish when the project makes a loss.